syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Auto replace triggers

-Auto Replace Trigger which helps in autocorrect the incorrect spelling of lexems, this can be customized using a `AutoReplaceTriggers` attribute, below code is an example for autocorrect int and the, if they misspelled as itn and teh respectively.
+Auto Replace Trigger which helps in auto correctS the incorrect spelling of lexems, this can be customized using a `AutoReplaceTriggers` attribute, below code is an example for auto correctS int and the, if they misspelled as itn and teh respectively.

 {% highlight xaml %}